 Prior to Procedure

-- You may undergo a transesophageal echocardiography .
-This is an ultrasound test to look for blood clots in the heart.
+- A transesophageal echocardiography may be done to look for blood clots in the heart.

 - Arrange for a ride to and from the procedure.